top of page

 The Blues team itself is comprised of 12 players (10 full blues and 2 reserves or 'Dinner' blues).
 The Dinner Match between both team's respective 11th and 12th men takes place on the Thursday and the winner is decided by the outcome of one foursomes match in the morning and two 18 hole singles matches in the afternoon.

-At Royal Dornoch last year, Jack Palmer and Struan Hancock (Oxford) took on Peter Allen and Ian King (Cambridge).
+At Rye last year, Eoin Curwen and Shamshad Ali (Oxford) took on Thomas Skerrett and Connel Timmons (Cambridge).
 The losing side has to pick up the bill for the Varsity Match dinner!

 IMG_6440.JPG